eclipse/epsilon-website/mkdocs/docs/doc/articles/picto-xtext/index.md

 ### Interactive Diagrams

-As shown below, you can navigate between diagrams and back to the Xtext editor using Picto's built-in `showElement` and `showView` [Javascript functions](../../picto/interactive-diagrams).
+As shown below, you can navigate between diagrams and back to the Xtext editor using Picto's built-in `showElement` and `showView` [JavaScript functions](../../picto#interactive-diagrams).

 ![](show-element.gif)